RomanMykhailyshyn/RomanMykhailyshyn.github.io/_pages/cv.md

   * American University Kyiv (Powered by Arizona State University)
   * EPAM School of Digital Technologies

-* 2022 - Present: Visiting Scholar
+* 2022 - Present: Research Fellow
   * The University of Texas at Austin
   * Texas Robotics